 - 2 tablespoons buffalo sauce, for topping

-In a large bowl, mix together the chicken, ranch seasoning, buffalo sauce, cream cheese, half the mozzarella, salt, and pepper until well combined.
+- In a large bowl, mix together the chicken, ranch seasoning, buffalo sauce, cream cheese, ½ cup of mozzarella cheese, and pepper until well combined.

-Stuff each jumbo shell with the chicken mixture and place in a greased 9x13-inch baking dish.
+- Stuff each jumbo shell with the chicken mixture and place in the prepared baking dish.

-Top with the reserved mozzarella and white cheddar cheese.
-Bake for 15-20 minutes, or until they are bubbly.
+- Top with the remaining mozzarella and the white cheddar cheese.
+Bake for 15-20 minutes, or until bubbly.